Registered Dietitian vs. Nutritionist: The Key Differences

 In every way, Registered Dietitians are superior to nutritionists for many, many reasons.
 So, this is why knowing the similarities, differences, and responsibilities is key to your own career in nutrition.
 Because potential clients will question how your program is worth more than nutritionists they find, and you’ll need to have a good answer.
 Luckily, the reason your guidance is more valuable than a nutritionist’s is obvious.

-While both Registered Dietitians and nutritionists are passionate about promoting healthy lifestyles through an intentional diet, it is important to notice that nutritionists DO NOT have the same qualifications, standard of care, and education that RDs do to actually help clients achieve the life change they’re seeking.
+While both Registered Dietitians and nutritionists are passionate about promoting healthy lifestyles, it is important to notice that nutritionists DO NOT have the same qualifications, standard of care, and education that RDs do to actually help clients achieve the life change they’re seeking.

 In many ways, this is incredibly damaging to the nutrition industry and society as a whole.
-The lack of education and formal training could mean clients don’t reach their goals, their situation worsens, or they give up on the idea of healing through food altogether.
-All of which, is not just bad for business, but it’s bad for humanity!
-Whether a client is looking to manage health conditions, shed a few pounds, or optimize their fitness, a Registered Dietitian should be the only place they consider for guidance.
+The lack of education and formal training can lead to clients not reaching their goals, their conditions worsening, or them giving up on the idea of healing through food altogether.
+All of this is not only bad for business, but it's also bad for humanity.
+Whether a client is looking to manage health conditions like diabetes, lose weight, feel better in their body, improve their relationship with food, recover from eating disorders, or fuel their workouts, a Registered Dietitian should be the only professional they consider for guidance.

 In essence, knowing the similarities and differences between these two professions can help the public understand why you, as a Registered Dietitian, make such a difference.